floridop/MNXB11-fairytale/fairytale.md

 Sealed the airlock, opened the Sail, and the wheels screamed as the vehicle started heading towards Gerda Hill.

+As the vehicle moved forward against the strong winds carrying waves of abraisive sand.
+The silhuet of the WeatherShild showed up as a small black dot on the horizone.

 ------------------------------------------
 > ONLY ADD CONTENT ABOVE THE ABOVE LINE